Chacha Chaudhary: Raaka

-Adaptation
+Adaptations

+Live action television series

-A television series Chacha Chaudhary was launched on 13 May 2002 on Sahara One with Raghubir Yadav playing the titular character.
+A television series Chacha Chaudhary was launched on 13 May 2002 on Sahara One.
+The series stars known Indian television actor Raghubir Yadav as Chacha Chaudhary.

+Animated television series

+An animated series produced by Toonz Animation (based in Trivandrum) premiered on Hungama TV and on Disney Channel India on 10 June 2019.

+Films

 In 2009, Pran's Features, the owner of characters Chacha Chaudhary, Sabu and Pinki tied up with License India, to bring them to silver screen as animation characters.

-An animated series produced by Toonz Animation premiered on Hungama TV in June 2019.